SunithAreng/msci342-project-Fedbus_Website_Redesign/README.md

 # MSCI342 - Kairos - Student Transit Management System
 Our solution aims to simplify the “ticket booking” experience on the FedBus website for UWaterloo Students.
-The goal of the project is to provide the students with correct, easy to use schedules with better UI, and additional features that help students book a bus that aligns with their requirements.
+The goal of the project is to provide the students with correct, easy to use scheduling website with better UI, and additional features such as profile management that help students book a bus that aligns with their requirements.

-##  Prospective users
+###  Prospective users
 University of Waterloo students